 Some real estate agents and teams may be worried about what happened in real estate in 2006 through 2010, but the landscape is much different in 2020.
 For example, homes were being built everywhere in the mid-2000s, and the inventory of available homes far outweighed the demand.

-Today, we are seeing record-low inventory in many popular markets, and since the Fed has cut mortgage rates to their lowest in history, buyer demand is going to be going through the roof!
+Today, we are seeing record-low inventory in many popular markets, and since the Fed has cut mortgage rates to their lowest in history, buyer demand is going to be shooting through the roof!